DUNE-DAQ/docs/docs/README.md

 To learn about the standard development workflow, read the [daq-release documentation](packages/daq-release/README.md), in particular [this page](packages/daq-release/development_workflow_gitflow.md)

-To learn about the C++ coding guidelines for DUNE DAQ package developers, read [the styleguide](packages/styleguide/README.md)
+To learn about the C++ coding guidelines which DUNE DAQ package developers should follow, read [the styleguide](packages/styleguide/README.md)

 --------------